 Turkish refers to Turkish people who have their origins in Turkey, and Turkic refers to an ethnic group of people who have their ancestral origins in Central Asia.

-Turkic is a term that defines ethnicity as well as a language family.
+Turkic is a term that also refers to a language family.

-Turkic is a language family which includes Turkish and other Turkic languages of Turkmen, Azerbaijani, Uzbek, Uyghur, Tatar, Kazakh, and Kyrgyz people.
+Turkic is a language family that includes Turkish, Turkmen, Azerbaijani, Uzbek, Uyghur, Tatar, Kazakh, and Kyrgyz.

-It is debatable if Turkic languages are one language or a group of languages.
-I believe some Turkic languages could be considered dialects of each other.
+My personal experience is that some Turkic languages could be considered dialects of each other.

-For example, as a native Turkish speaker, I feel the Azerbaijani language is more like a dialect of Turkish rather than a separate language.
+For example, as a native Turkish speaker, I feel Turkish and Azerbaijani could easily be considered the same language with dialect differences.

 All Turkic languages come from the Proto-Turkic language, which was the spoken language of Turkic people 3000 years ago, around 1000 B.C.